Magpul: Magpul FMG-9

 Magpul designed a folding 9mm caliber submachine gun similar to the ARES FMG which was first publicly unveiled at the 2008 SHOT Show.
-The prototype unveiled by Magpul utilized a Glock pistol as the core of the weapon.
 The FMG-9 never saw production, but during 2021's Magpul week, Magpul released the FDC-9 (Folding Defensive Carbine) and FDP-9 (Folding Defensive Pistol), redesigned versions of the FMG-9.

-Political advocacy
+Political activity

 Farewell to Arms Freedom Festival

-In response to Colorado's House Bill 13-1224 which placed limits on magazine capacities, the group Free Colorado organized the "Farewell to Arms Freedom Festival" to raise funds for recall efforts against several Colorado politicians involved with its passage.
-Magpul donated 20,000 magazines to Free Colorado for the event.
+In response to Colorado's House Bill 13-1224, which banned large-capacity magazines in the wake of the 2012 Aurora theatre shooting, the group Free Colorado organized the "Farewell to Arms Freedom Festival" to raise funds for recall efforts against several Colorado politicians involved with its passage.
+Magpul donated 20,000 magazines to Free Colorado for the event to be sold at discounted prices.
 Of those, one magazine was given away for free to the first 1,500 individuals over the age of 18 to arrive at the event which drew thousands of supporters.

 Relocation

-On January 2, 2014, Magpul announced that it was moving its production, distribution, and shipping operations to Cheyenne, Wyoming, and its corporate headquarters to Austin, Texas.
+In 2013, Magpul published a newspaper ad stating that it would move out of Colorado if the state legislature enacted a law banning magazines with more than 15 rounds and semi-automatic rifle add-ons.
+After the law was passed, the company announced on January 2, 2014 that it was moving its production, distribution, and shipping operations to Cheyenne, Wyoming, and its corporate headquarters to Austin, Texas.

+Legal

+In May of 2025 a judge granted permission to the victims and families of the 2023 Louisville bank shooting to sue Magpul and others for liability.